indexmod/indexmod-old/tregulova-zelfira.md

 pinterest: 0
 ---

+## Biography

+She was born in a family of filmmakers, her father was a cameraman, and her mother was a sound engineer.
+In 1977 she graduated from the art history department of the Faculty of History of Moscow State University.
+In 1981 she graduated from the graduate school of Moscow State University.
+From 1984–1997 curator of international exhibitions of Russian art in the All-Union Art and Production Association E. V. Vuchetich.
+In 1993–1994, she completed an internship at the Solomon R. Guggenheim Museum in New York.
+In 1998-2000, he was head of the department of foreign relations and exhibitions at the Pushkin Museum of Fine Arts.
+In 2002–2013, he was deputy general director for exhibition work and international relations at the Moscow Kremlin State Historical and Cultural Museum-Reserve.
+From August 14, 2013 - Director General of the State Museum and Exhibition Center "ROSIZO".
+From February 10, 2015 - Director General of the All-Russian Museum Association - State Tretyakov Gallery.

+## Awards

++ Diploma of the Ministry of Culture of the Russian Federation Commander of the Order of the Star of Italy (Italy, May 2, 2012)
++ Commander of the Order Pro Merito Melitensi (Order of Malta, 2012)
++ Order of Francis Skaryna (Belarus, August 16, 2018) - for outstanding achievements in cultural and educational activities and significant successes in strengthening and developing Belarusian-Russian cultural ties
++ Winner of the award “Honor and Dignity of the Profession” of the VII All-Russian festival Intermusey (2005)
++ Gold Medal named after Lev Nikolayev (November 14, 2016)
++ Winner of the award "RBC-2016" in the nomination "State Person" (December 6, 2016)

 ## Putin's confidant (2018)

 Also Tregulova is known as Vladimir Putin's confidant in the pre-election campaign of 2018.